submer-crypto/hawkbit-extensions/hawkbit-extended-runtimes/hawkbit-update-server-azure/README.md

 ### Package and push the docker image

 In this example we expect that you have a [Azure Container Registry (ACR)](https://azure.microsoft.com/en-us/services/container-registry/), are logged in and have the credentials extracted.
 However, pushing your image to Docker Hub works as well.
+Make sure to use all lowercase letters for registry name below, even if the name contains uppercase letters on Azure, otherwise docker might complain.

 ```bash
 acr_resourcegroupname=YOUR_ACR_RG